AI Concert Setlist Maker. Free

 How long should a concert setlist be?

 Club/small venue shows: 8-12 songs (45-60 min).
 Mid-size venue support slots: 6-8 songs (30-40 min).
 Headline mid-size: 14-18 songs (75-90 min).
 Arena/festival headline: 20-25 songs (90-120 min).
-Always end on time — running long at clubs is a fast way to not get rebooked.
+Always end on time.
+Running long at clubs is a fast way to not get rebooked.

 Where should I put my biggest song in the setlist?

-Never open with your biggest song — you have nowhere to go from there.
+Never open with your biggest song.
+You have nowhere to go from there.
 The conventional wisdom: save it for second-to-last (the pre-encore closer), so the encore feels like the audience earned it.
 Alternatively, use it as the encore itself.
-Never put it in the middle — the crowd will mentally check out after the peak.
+Never put it in the middle.
+The crowd will mentally check out after the peak.